Track LA's progress

 Air quality

-South Coast Air Quality Management District and the California Air Resources Board are working together to measure air quality in your area.
+South Coast Air Quality Management District and the California Air Resources Board worked together following the 2025 Los Angeles wildfires.
+They monitored air quality associated with debris removal in communities near the burn zones.

 Reported by South Coast Air Quality Management District

-For more information, visit South Coast Air Quality Management District's 2025 Wildfire Response page.
+All results from the stationary sites are available at South Coast Air Quality Management District’s 2025 Wildfire Response page(external link).